Revisiting Conjunctive Query Entailment for $\mathcal S$: Pseudo-Tree Queries Differently

 Coming back to the example in Figure~\ref{fig:ptq}, the query $q$ shown on the left is a Boolean PTQ and $q(u)$ is a unary PTQ, whereas $q(x)$, $q(y)$, and $q(z)$ are not. \new{Moreover, any TQ whose answer variable occurs in at most one binary atom (as in Theorem~\ref{th:reduction-rooted} below) is a unary PTQ.
 On the other hand, the query in Figure~\ref{fig:naughty} (left) does not admit a cluster tree.
 Yet, it was classified as a PTQ in \cite{EiterLOS09}. }

-The \emph{raison d'\^etre} of PTQs is to semantically capture CQs over {transitive-tree} interpretations, as stated in Lemma~\ref{lem:to_ptq} below (proved in \appref{Appendix~\ref{ap:ptqs}}{Appendix C}).
+The \emph{raison d'\^etre} of PTQs is to semantically capture CQs over {transitive-tree} interpretations, as stated in Lemma~\ref{lem:to_ptq} below.
 Crucially, this is possible only if at most one transitive role is allowed.

 \begin{restatable}{lemma}{toPTQ} Let $\mathbf T$ be the class of {transitive-tree} interpretations.
 The following can be done in polynomial time for CQs using at most one transitive role: \begin{itemize} \item Given a connected Boolean CQ $q$, decide if ${\Imc}\models q$ for some~$\Imc\in\mathbf T$, and if so, output a Boolean PTQ $\hat{q}$ such that ${\Imc}\models q$ iff ${\Imc}\models\hat q$ for all $\Imc\in\mathbf T$.